saeyslab/ViVAE/README.md

 This will print either `True` or `False`.

-## Example on scRNA-seq data

-To get users started quickly, we provide a tutorial on dimensionality reduction of scRNA-seq data using ViVAE [here](https://colab.research.google.com/drive/163qmAKIc9CcpWSJQzo47OwIUlt9QPzE2?usp=sharing).
-This can be run locally or remotely on the cloud (using Google Colab).

-This tutorial includes standard data pre-processing, dimensionality reduction, plotting of results and diagnostics and objective evaluation of structure-preservation criteria.
+## Tutorials

-## Example on cytometry data
+We provide tutorials on using ViVAE with cytometry data ([here](https://github.com/saeyslab/ViVAE/blob/main/example_cytometry.ipynb)) and with scRNA-seq data ([here](https://colab.research.google.com/drive/1eNpgH_TzbCSu-_4ZPmK7tk6It4BYK5sh?usp=sharing)).

-While ViVAE is primarily tailored toward scRNA-seq data, its use extends to cytometry, particularly for trajectory inference and outlier population detection.
-We provide a Jupyter notebook (`example_cytometry.ipynb`) showing an application to a mass cytometry (CyTOF) dataset.

-(Look [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html) if you are interested in how to use Jupyter notebooks.)
+In these tutorials we cover

+* import of input files
+* standard pre-processing
+* dimensionality reduction and its hyperparameters
+* integration of ViVAE with FlowSOM
+* encoder indicatrices for distortion detection
+* evaluation of structure preservation with [ViScore](https://github.com/saeyslab/ViScore)
+* saving and loading trained ViVAE models

+## Benchmarking

+We benchmark ViVAE in terms of local and global structure preservation, using [ViScore](https://github.com/saeyslab/ViScore).
+The [ViScore](https://github.com/saeyslab/ViScore) repository contains our documented [benchmarking set-up](https://github.com/saeyslab/ViScore/blob/main/benchmarking), which can be extended to other datasets and DR methods.

 ## Pre-print

 The pre-print of our publication is available [here](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2) on bioRxiv.

 It describes underlying methodology of ViVAE and ViScore, reviews past work in dimensionality reduction and evaluation of it and links to publicly available datasets on which performance of ViVAE was evaluated.
+**We are heavily revising this pre-print.**

-The pre-print uses the old version of *ViVAE*, available [here](https://github.com/saeyslab/ViVAE_old).
+The pre-print currently uses the old version of *ViVAE*, available [here](https://github.com/saeyslab/ViVAE_old).